nathancarter/group-explorer/help-src/rf-um-modelview.md

 The "Zoom level" slider determines how large the three-dimensional object will seem.
 It operates just like the zoom on a camera, with the left end being "zoomed out" and the right end being "zoomed in."
-You can also zoom in and out with your mouse wheel.
+You can also zoom in and out with your mouse wheel [pinch open/close].

 The "Line thickness" slider determines how strongly the lines in the three-dimensional scene are drawn.
 The left end is faint lines, the right